Jerry Frangas

-K. Jerry Frangas (born October 24, 1966) was a legislator from the U.S. state of Colorado.
+K. Jerry Frangas (born October 24, 1966) is and American politician who was a legislator from the U.S. state of Colorado.
 Elected to the Colorado House of Representatives as a Democrat in 2002, Frangas represented House District 4, which encompasses northwest Denver, Colorado.

 Early career

 Jerry Frangas was born in Denver, Colorado,.
 He graduated from Golden High School in Golden, Colorado where he participated in football, debate and swimming.
 Frangas earned a bachelor's degree in Political Science and then completed a Master of Public Administration at the Maxine Goodman Levin College of Urban Affairs at Cleveland State University.
 At Cleveland State, he served as student body president and was a scholarship athlete and team captain for the fencing team.
 He was also appointed to serve on the Cleveland State Board of Trustees by Ohio Governor George Voinovich.
 After returning to Denver, he worked as a Clinical Coordinator for the Central Shelter for Homeless Working Men in Denver and then worked as a caseworker for Douglas County Human services.
 At the same time, he earned a Bachelor's in Social Work from Metropolitan State College of Denver in 1998 and a Master's of Social Work from the University of Denver in 2000.
 Since 2000, Frangas has worked as a Senior Caseworker for the Denver Human Services and has been an adjunct instructor in Social Work at Metro State.

 Frangas and his wife, Gregoria, have been married over 20 years and they have three children.
 Within the Denver community, Frangas was active with several neighborhood organizations.